EvoStream/SpiderWare/pages/userguide/userguide_createaccount.md

 **Notes:**

 - Only one local account can be created.
-- If you want to change the email registered, you need to delete the **user.json** file in `node_modules\ems_web_ui\data`.
+- If you want to change the email registered, you need to delete the **user.json** file in `usr\bin\node-webui\data\`.
 This will remove the registered email and linked social media accounts in use.